SaschaWillems/ModernVkTriangle/README.md

 Once again `vmaCreateImage` is used to create the image, with `VMA_MEMORY_USAGE_AUTO` making sure we get the most fitting memory type (GPU VRAM).

 With the empty image created it's time to upload data.
-Unlike with a buffer, we can't simply (mem)copy the image data to the image.
+Unlike with a buffer, we can't simply (mem)copy data to an image.
 That's because [optimal tiling](https://docs.vulkan.org/refpages/latest/refpages/source/VkImageTiling.html) stores texels in a hardware-specific layout and we have no way to convert to that.
-Instead we have to create an intermediate buffer that we copy the image data to, and then issue a command to the GPU that copies this buffer to the image and does the conversion.
+Instead we have to create an intermediate buffer that we copy the data to, and then issue a command to the GPU that copies this buffer to the image doing the conversion in turn.

 Creating that buffer is very much the same as creating the [uniform buffers](#uniform-buffers) with some minor differences: